PCavar/Azure-TF-Implement-Virtual-Networking/README.md

 # Terraform Azure Deployment
-The Architecture is show in the picture, the picture is taken from: https://microsoftlearning.github.io/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_04-Implement_Virtual_Networking.html
+The Architecture is shown in the picture, the picture is taken from: https://microsoftlearning.github.io/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_04-Implement_Virtual_Networking.html

 Knowledge wise you must be familiar with simple Terraform commands